jpype-project/jpype/doc/userguide.rst

    print(obj) # prints org.bigstuff.MyObject@7382f612

-So it looks like it has it memory.
-So the problem structure requires you call the getData method with the correct index.
+It appears that the structure is loaded.
+The problematic structure requires you call the getData method with the correct index.

 .. code-block:: python